Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 `APP_TOKEN` is the Token generated when we enabled app token on the dashboard.

 Conclusion:
-We’ve now learned how to deploy a NextJS app on Caprover and connect a domain to it.
+We’ve now learned how to deploy a NextJS app with Caprover and connect a domain to it.

 Source code: https://github.com/smyja/nextapp